USC-NSL/UbiPose/README.md

 # UbiPose: Towards Ubiquitous Outdoor AR Pose Tracking using Aerial Meshes

-This is an implementation of the paper *UbiPose: Towards Ubiquitous Outdoor AR Pose Tracking using Aerial Meshes*
+This is an implementation of the system described in the paper *UbiPose: Towards Ubiquitous Outdoor AR Pose Tracking using Aerial Meshes*

 ## To download

-This will also download the submodules.

 ```
 git clone --recurse-submodules https://github.com/USC-NSL/UbiPose.git
 ```

+This will also download the submodules.

 ## Environment setup